-- An internet connection is required for the product activation, for downloading protection updates, and for all features that use Acronis Cloud. - You need to have administrator privileges to run Acronis True Image for Crucial.
+- An internet connection is required for the product activation and for downloading protection updates. - You need to have administrator privileges to run Acronis True Image for Crucial.

 Supported operating systems

 Acronis True Image for Crucial has been tested on the following operating systems.